rshipp/geodigger/index.md

 Twitter and Foursquare.
 These social network services allow users to tag posts with their current location.
-By listening to the public streams of data that these services provide, it is possible to build a database of location information, an invaluable data for human mobility research.
+By listening to the public streams of data that these services provide, it is possible to build a database of location information, an invaluable data source for human mobility research.

 In order to develop a tool that would let researchers easily create datasets of location information, several existing technologies had to be